When trying to install the FineReader program, the following error message appears:

 The %WinDir% placeholder represents the Windows operating system folder.
 For example, C:\Windows.

 Note: Do not close this Command Prompt window until the verification is 100% complete.
 The scan results will be shown after this process is finished.

-If the issue is still actual, please try to do the following:
+If the issue is still relevant, please try to do the following:

-If the issue is still actual, after the steps above, please contact the Support Team.
+If the issue is still actual, after completing the steps above, please submit a request.